Battle of Łódź (1939): Prelude

-The taking of Łódź: the Polish blunder
+The taking of Łódź

 After the initial ambushes worked (Battle of Mokra), the Germans gained momentum and easily defeated the rear units of the Łódź Army (still in the process of mobilization).

 Łódź had fallen.
 The three divisions sent to the border were cut off and ceased to exist.

 This created a domino effect.
 Because Łódź had fallen, the victorious tank brigade and the supporting infantry soldiers had to withdraw from Piotrkow Trybunalski.
-This exposed the flank of the Kraków Army and they and the fully mechanized 10th Cavalry Brigade of Stanislaw Maczek had to head towards Lviv.
+This exposed the flank of the Kraków Army and they and the fully mechanized 10th Cavalry Brigade of Stanisław Maczek had to head towards Lwów.
 This withdrawal from southwestern Poland in turn forced a withdrawal from northern Poland and left units under the de facto command of General Kutrzeba (Battle of Bzura river) stranded west of the Vistula river.
 Even the units that did successfully withdraw, for the most part, did not reach either the Romanian Bridgehead nor the Hungarian border crossing because on September 17, 1939, Soviet troops took over that very bridgehead and cut off the routes of escape.
 Only 60,000 to 80,000 Polish soldiers escaped German, Soviet, or Slovak capture or the need to hide to continue the fight as underground soldiers.